 Relaxe, have fun and revitalise your sense of adventure in the invigorating sea on your chartered yacht in Sardinia.
 Discover unspoilt beaches, authentic villages and many of the island's natural wonders while sailing around Italy's second largest island.
 Enjoy the untouched and wild beauty of Sardinia as you snorkel in alluring reefs, soak up the sun on a deserted beach, and explore historic sites.

 Sardinia is known for its stunning white sandy beaches, hidden coves, and enchanting bays.
-From the popular Costa Smeralda to the national parks of Asinara and La Maddalena Archipelago, there is plenty to explore when you rent a boat in Sardinia.
+From the popular Costa Smeralda to the national parks of Asinara and La Maddalena Archipelago, there is plenty to explore on your sailing holiday in Sardinia.
 The island of Sardinia enjoys a warm and dry summer season starting in May lasting throughout the beginning of October.

-Hire a yacht charter in Sardinia and explore stunning beach coves and historic attractions.
-Start your family vacation aboard a yacht charter in Sardinia by visiting the famous Emerald Coast, which boasts dazzling beaches and lively nightspots, and is a popular place among the jet-setting crowd.
+Go on a sailing holiday in Sardinia and explore stunning beach coves and historic attractions.
+Start your sailing trip around Sardinia by visiting the famous Emerald Coast, which boasts dazzling beaches and lively nightspots, and is a popular place among the jet-setting crowd.
 La Maddalena, a national park boasting diverse flora and fauna, also makes for a pleasant trip in the north of the island.

 Not to be missed is a stop in Cagliari’s old town, where you can step back into time and enjoy the region's culture, folklore, and amazing cuisine.
 Drop anchor and visit the medieval city of Alghero.
 Additionally, the marine grottoes along the coast and the awesome scenery around Cala Gonone are a must-see.